IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

 See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.

-There are two ways to pass your API token to Dataverse software APIs.
+There are two ways to pass your API token to Dataverse Platform APIs.
 The preferred method is to send the token in the ``X-Dataverse-key`` HTTP header, as in the following curl example.

 .. code-block:: bash